simonteozw/tp/docs/UserGuide.md

 ## Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+TrackIt@NUS data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------